NEW FOR 2022

 What are the criteria for joining the group?
 Fiction Kitchen is for writers with solid skills and room to grow.
 Publications and degrees are lovely but not as important as a steadfast devotion to the craft and a desire to expand one’s creative reach.
 Memoir writers welcome!

-$200 deposit due upon registration confirmation, refundable before September 1.
-Balance due by October 1.
-Covid contingency: if safety precludes meeting in-person, we will hold our weekend intensive online and cost of food will be refunded.
+Covid contingency: If safety precludes meeting in-person, we will hold our weekend intensive on Zoom and cost of food will be refunded.
+We’ll still create a vital, warm community and get tons of work done.

 Artwork: Franklin White, Burners, c.
 1968